What is an LEI?

 GLEIF itself does not issue LEI numbers.
 These are issued and also managed by the various LOUs (Local Operating Unints).
 They serve as interfaces between companies wishing to apply for an LEI number and GLEIF.
 An overview of all LOUs can be found on the GLEIF website.

 Eunetic GmbH is not an LOU.
-We are a registry whose mission is to help companies obtain reliable information about LEI numbers and to apply for or renew them.
+We are a registrar dedicated to helping companies obtain reliable LEI information, complete LEI code registration and renew existing LEI codes.